 Welcome to my writing zone.
 I was sixteen once (above left) and spent all my time writing.
 From that day to this (right) it’s been the same.
 I have written letters, postcards, memos, shopping lists, reminder notes and requests.
-I produced thousands of pages of essays and theses at High School and at University which finally gave me access to an academic career.
-Then I had to write articles about my own research in order to keep that career afloat.
-I wrote about Aboriginal/indigenous Australia, and about cultural aspects of Southeast Asia, especially movies.
+I produced thousands of pages of essays and theses at High School and at University which finally gave me access to an academic career where I had to write articles for journals and chapters for books.

 All the time I was also writing my own stories, fictional narratives and a daily journal.
 I kept almost complete day by day journals during my teenage years and again from my mid thirties at various times, including now.
-I was also fascinated by painting and studied artistic works wherever I happened to be, from the coasts of Arnhem Land and the Australian deserts to the great galleries of Europe and the United States.
+I was also fascinated by painting and loved engaging with work from the coasts of Arnhem Land and the Australian deserts to the great galleries of Europe and the United States.

 From the start I had wanted to be a writer and an artist.
 Many things stopped me, not least the need to support three children.
 So I needed the academic career and although it took me away from what I felt I should be doing it gave me a range of extraordinary and unique experiences, great for fiction.
 But I couldn’t publish fiction from it.
 As a writer I was trapped in the learned journal.

 A couple of years ago that life came to an end.
 “Retiring” they called it, but for me it was the beginning of the work I had been wanting to do.
 I enrolled in a diploma in visual arts at TAFE which I completed after two years of hard slog and enlightening confrontation with reality.
 It led me to begin writing about art, at first for assessments and then because I wanted to.
 My art-writing site partners this one, you can visit it at Art Writing from Australia.
 And then I took up the writing career which had been on hold for so long.